A SECURE SUPPLY FROM START TO FINISH

 Knapsacker Hügel, located in the town of Hürth, produces Lignite Energy Pulverized.
 The production process is subject to strict environmental criteria.
 For example, emissions from the plant are cleaned up using electrostatic filters, and the filtered material is then re-used.

-Up to two million tonnes of refined products are produced at Knapsacker Hügel every year.
+Around 1 million tonnes of refined products are produced at Knapsacker Hügel every year.

 The Knapsacker Hügel power station doesn’t just supply the refining plant’s production and transport units with power and steam; it also provides district heating and steam to industrial consumers and to the town of Hürth.
 Co-generation allows the power plant to achieve up to 85 per cent efficiency.